Siege of Marawi: June 25

-At 6:50 a.m. amidst a congressional prayers for the Eid al-Fitr celebration held at the provincial capitol building, suspected gunshots were heard; a few minutes after the unilateral ceasefire by the government was declared.
+At 6:50 a.m. amidst a congressional prayers for the Eid al-Fitr celebration held at the provincial capitol building, suspected gunshots were heard a few minutes after the unilateral ceasefire by the government was declared.
 Entrance and exit points to Marawi remained guarded by government security forces against the influx of aid to Maute forces and assist civilians fleeing the city.

-Civilian volunteers along with Moro Islamic Liberation Front members took advantage of the ceasefire to repatriate civilians in opposing combat areas.
-ISIL-linked militant snipers opened fire at some government held positions but none of the clashes during the ceasefire were deemed major by the government.
-When the unilateral ceasefire expired, full-scale hostilities between government forces and militants continued.
+Civilian volunteers along with MILF members took advantage of the ceasefire to repatriate civilians in opposing combat areas.
+Maute snipers opened fire at some government held positions but none of the clashes during the ceasefire were deemed major by the government.
+When the unilateral ceasefire expired, full-scale hostilities continued.

 June 30

-Two surveillance planes which were committed by Australia started conducting operations in Marawi.
+The two surveillance planes committed by Australia started conducting operations in Marawi.
 Filipino pilots and technicians were aboard the aircraft and assisted in relaying information to forces on the ground.
-The mission involving the Australian planes was set to place for two weeks.
+The mission involving the planes was set to last for two weeks.